Tamaar Padaar

 Tamaar Padaar is a 2014 Indian Malayalam-language satirical comedy film written and directed by Dileesh Nair and produced by M. Renjith through the company Rejaputhra Visual Media.
-It stars Baburaj, and Chemban Vinod Jose.
-In lead roles.
-The film's soundtrack was composed by Bijibal.
+It stars Baburaj, and Chemban Vinod Jose in lead roles.
+The soundtrack was composed by Bijibal.
 The film was released on 23 October 2014 on the occasion of Diwali.

 Plot

 Jumper Thambi and Tubelight Mani are street performers.
 Jumper Thambi does stunts like bike Jumping and Tubelight Mani does stunts with Tubelight.
-They do not know each other in the beginning but once they meet each other at a Temple festival, they instantly becomes good friends.
+Mani is in love with Valsamma, who initially doesn't reciprocate.
+Thambi and Mani do not know each other, but once they meet each other at a Temple festival, they instantly become good friends.
 Once they decide to do a stunt together for media visibility.
 They both tried to squeeze-in through a bicycle tube but ends up getting stuck.

-ACP Pouran, whose main intention is to stand out among his colleagues misunderstands.
-While Jumper Thambi and Tubelight Mani are struggling to get out of the bicycle tube, ACP happens to see them by accident.
-ACP finds resemblance between Jumber Thambi and a notorious terrorist.
+ACP Pouran, an efficient yet overambitious officer, whose main intention is to stand out among his colleagues, sees Thambi and Mani by coincidence.
+The ACP finds a resemblance between Thambi and a notorious terrorist Khalid Qureshi.
 He arrests them both and puts them in trial.
 The ruling party takes undue advantage of this situation by taking all credits and meanwhile all international anti-terrorist organizations also wants to get these two in custody.

-ACP Pauran later understands the truth and now wants them released at all cost.
+ACP Pouran later understands the truth and now wants them released at all cost.
 He tries the legal way but gets no help from his superior officers.
-Finally the duo is sentenced to death penalty.
-ACP Pauran helps them escape by faking proof that they were hanged.
-In the end we see both Jumper Thambi and Tubelight Mani living in an unknown place with a bearded look away from their old lives and means.
+When his efforts become a nuisance, he is transferred on duty to Sabarimala.
+Eventually he manages to catch a popular communist leader secretly going on a pilgrimage at Sabarimala, and blackmails him into arranging for the safety of Thambi and Mani.
+He also secretly bashes another politician, who turned the whole issue into a circus for his own benefit.
+Eventually the government and the police fake Thambi and Mani's deaths, to ensure that the world never knows the truth.
+Pouran then helps them escape.

+Sometime later, Mani has married Valsamma and has started a new life somewhere with a new identity.
+Thambi meanwhile has become a godman and lives happily in the popularity and protection the role provides.
+Pouran continues to be ambitious and daring, often acting as a silent avenger of justice in the dark hallways of politics and justice.